The photon position operator (non-commuting) and its string-like eigenstates

 where: $c$ is speed of light, $\hat{\mathrm{p}}=|\hat{\mathbf{p}}|=\hbar\sqrt{-\Delta}$ (or $\hat{\mathrm{p}}=|\mathbf{p}|=\mathrm{p}$) is absolute value of momentum operator $\hat{\mathbf{p}}=-i\hbar\nabla$ (or $\hat{\mathbf{p}}=\mathbf{p}$), and $\hat{\mathbf{r}}=\mathbf{r}$ (or $\hat{\mathbf{r}}=i\hbar\partial/\partial\mathbf{p}$) is a coordinate vector of "ordinary" position, and $\hat{\mathbf{S}}$ is the "ordinary" spin matrix for a vector field $\mathrm{S}_{k,lm}=-i\hbar\varepsilon_{klm}$.
 Lack of order symmetrization in the first term of the boost generator occurs when the nominal form of scalar product is not used (see \cite{Beckers} and first of all \cite{Jadczyk 2024}, where the generator formula was derived strictly for the photon).

 Interestingly, there are critical voices about certain properties of the representation of Poincaré generators (especially for the massless case, like a photon).
-Dragon denies the Hermitianity of these operators \cite{Dragon2} (negative quote).
-The correctness of these generators, including the invariance of the Hilbert space domain, is questioned based on the requirement of total smoothness of the operators by Dragon and Oppermann \cite{Dragon1} (negative quote).
+Dragon denies the Hermitianity of these operators \cite{Dragon2}.
+The correctness of these generators, including the invariance of the Hilbert space domain, is questioned based on the requirement of total smoothness of the operators by Dragon and Oppermann \cite{Dragon1}.
 The requirement of complete smoothness for unbounded operators is absurd and contradicts the mathematical theory of such operators \cite{Grabowski, Dereziński}.
-Based on this flawed requirement, the authors of the (negatively cited) paper on abstract strings in fantastic 26 dimensions deny the foundations of photon quantum mechanics (quantum electrodynamics QED) without interactions.
+Based on this flawed requirement, the authors of previously cited papers on abstract strings in fantastic 26 dimensions deny the foundations of photon quantum mechanics (quantum electrodynamics QED) without interactions.